Nastel/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept-env/seamless/readme.md

     ```

     The change we made is needed to reduce final Kafka command parameters length.
 While for *nix systems it is more or less optional, for
-    windows systems it is recommended, since Windows has limitation for commands length.
+    Windows systems it is recommended, since Windows has limitation for commands length.

     That's it - no more changes in Kafka environment needed!